 Princess Anna lived in a castle in a country far, far away.
-Princess Anna was eight years old and was as cute as a button.
+Princess Anna was twelve years old and was as cute as a button.
 She wore the fanciest dresses, the prettiest hats, the most fashionable shoes.
 Some were jealous of Princess Anna and some loved her to death.

 One day Princess Anna was outside in her country courtyard pruning her rose bushes with her attendant, Julie.
 Princess Anna was getting her new shoes dirty in the process.
 Julie tried to brush them off but to no avail.

 “I’m afraid these shoes are soiled for good,” said Julie.

 “It is okay,” said Princess Anna.
 “I’ll keep these shoes just for garden work.”

 “Now,” said Julie.
 “Why didn’t I think of that?”

 Princess Anna laughed and amid her laughter she could hear someone sobbing.
 Princess Anna stopped laughing and listened.